DLeirer/machinelearningbootcamp/README.md

 (sudo) pip install --upgrade --no-deps git+git://github.com/Theano/Theano.git
 ```

-If you're on Windows you'll need to install some additional packages to use theano:
+If you're on Windows you'll need to install some additional packages to use Theano:

 ```bash
 (sudo) conda install mingw libpython
 ```

-If you already have any of the previously-mentioned libraries installed, you can (should) update them to the latest version using the syntax:
+If you already have any of the previously-mentioned libraries installed, you can (should) update them to the latest available version using the syntax:

 ```bash
 (sudo) pip install <package> --upgrade